kadavilrahul/git_commands/01-git-guide-getting-started.md

 ### Default Branch Name

-By default, Git may initialize new repositories with a branch named `main`.
-In older versions or configurations, the default branch might be `master`.
+By default, Git may initialize new repositories with a branch named `master`.

 To check your default initial branch name, use: